Encrypt and Decrypt an Access Database and identify the Reasons to use Encryption.

 After you relink the tables, encrypt the front-end database by using the steps provided in the section Encrypt a database by using a password.

-Open and decrypt a database
+Open and decrypt a Microsoft Access Database

 As a reminder, it is critical that you remember your password,